 What are Tooltips?

-Everything in a visualization’s additional options (ellipses on the top right of a visualization) can be utilized with any value in the tooltips you have set up, including:
+Pro-tip: anything in a visualization’s additional properties (ellipses on the visualization) can be used with any of the values you have in your tooltips, including:

 - Sort by